collinbarrett/collinbarrett.github.io/_posts/2020-02-27-protonvpn-dd-wrt-dns.md

         ProtonVPN](/assets/img/protonVpnCloudflareDns_collinmbarrett-300x98.jpg)](/assets/img/protonVpnCloudflareDns_collinmbarrett.jpg)
         <figcaption>Cloudflare DNS records</figcaption>
     </figure>
-</div>Since I live in Memphis, the geographically closest city with ProtonVPN servers is Atlanta.
-So, I collected the IP
-addresses of all of the premium servers in Atlanta (9 at the time of publishing) and created DNS A records for the same subdomain on a domain I own at my DNS provider (Cloudflare).
+Since I live in Memphis, the geographically closest city with ProtonVPN servers is Atlanta.
+So, I collected the IP addresses of all of the premium servers in Atlanta (9 at the time of publishing) and created DNS A records for the same subdomain on a domain I own at my DNS provider (Cloudflare).
 In DD-WRT, I have then configured the OpenVPN client connection to this new custom URL.
 Every time the client connects, Cloudflare DNS serves it a different IP address via